 This photo was taken while flying over Russia, not too long more to go before arrival.

 Soon, it was breakfast time.
 I hope at that time, the meal was to be served from the rear to the front and also a better quality meal to make up for the disappointing dinner.
-However, I was once again disappointed, meal started from the front and it took quite a while before it reached to my row.
+However, I was once again disappointed, the meal started from the front and it took quite a while before it reached to my row.
 My seat partner chose a special meal and hers seemed not bad but she didn't like it.

 This was my breakfast!

 Was it any better?
 Nope, I had a hard time digesting all down.
 I had to because I didn't think I had time to have breakfast when I reached the hotel later.
 Because once I reached the hotel, my intention was to put my stuff in the room, wash up then off to meet the rest of the Quality hunter group.

 For the rest of the flight, it was uneventful.
-We had a slightly bumpy approach, seat belt signs were turned on quite early, I presumed it was probably due to weather but it turned out to be smooth even through it was raining.
+We had a slightly bumpy approach, seat belt signs were turned on quite early, I presumed it was probably due to weather but it turned out to be smooth even though it was raining.
 The crew came about to do some routine checks and soon we touched down runway 04R in wet condition.
 Taxied to our gate 32 and that's the end of my flight.
 Was I glad to get off the aircraft at that point?
 Yes, I was!